 How does Service A know that Service B is actually Service B?

 SPIFFE (Secure Production Identity Framework for Everyone) is a standard for service identity.
 SPIRE is its production-ready implementation.
-Together, they give every workload a cryptographic identity — automatically, without static secrets.
+Together they hand every workload a cryptographic identity automatically, with no static secrets to leak.
+This post builds up from the smallest idea (a name) to the full thing I run in my own cluster.

 Shared secrets